 - Create custom agent roles (Enterprise plan only)

 Administrators are responsible for designing and implementing the ticket workflow.
 They add customers, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend Zendesk Support.
 Where an agent's primary function is to interact with customers and resolve support requests, administrators may do that as well as set up and manage the workflow.

 Administrators can do all of the actions that agents can do.

 - Account changes

+Only the account owner can update their account owner profile.
+Other admins cannot do this.
 For a full list of unique permissions associated with the account owner, see Understanding account owner permissions.

 User references in business rules